freenas/freenas-docs/userguide/shell.rst

 Shell
 =====

-Beginning with version 8.2.0, the %brand% |web-ui| provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.
+The %brand% |web-ui| provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.